12-Hydroxy-LSD

-12-Hydroxy-LSD is a drug of the ergoline and lysergamide families and a derivative of lysergic acid diethylamide (LSD).
+12-Hydroxy-LSD, also known as 12-hydroxylysergic acid diethylamide, is a drug of the ergoline and lysergamide families and a derivative of lysergic acid diethylamide (LSD).
 In terms of chemical structure, 12-hydroxy-LSD is to LSD as bufotenin (5-HO-DMT) is to dimethyltryptamine (DMT), with 12-hydroxy-LSD notably containing bufotenin within its conformationally constrained structure.
 12-Hydroxy-LSD produces psychedelic-like effects in animals, whereas reports on its activities in humans are very limited and have been conflicting.

 Pharmacology

 12-Hydroxy-LSD is known to be pharmacologically active in animal studies.
 The drug's effects in rabbits include antiserotonergic activity (25% of that of LSD) and hyperthermia (dose ratio relative to LD_{50} of 1:44 for 12-hydroxy-LSD and 1:725 for LSD).
 In addition, like LSD, it is highly potent in terms of lethality, with a median lethal dose (LD_{50}) of 0.3 mg/kg i.v. in rabbits (relative to 0.1 mg/kg for LSD).
 12-Hydroxy-LSD also produces LSD-like electroencephalogram (EEG) changes in rabbits.

 According to Robert C. Pfaff and David E. Nichols and colleagues, 12-hydroxy-LSD substitutes for LSD in rodent drug discrimination tests.
 Hence, it appears to show psychedelic-like effects in animals.
 However, 12-hydroxy-LSD was described as having unremarkable properties in this assay and only having about 20 to 50% of the potency of LSD.
 Its reduced potency compared to LSD could be due to its increased polarity and associated pharmacokinetic differences.
 It was reported in the 1960s that 12-hydroxy-LSD does not produce hallucinogenic effects in humans.
-On the other hand however, Michael Valentine Smith claimed in his 1981 book Psychedelic Chemistry that 12-hydroxy-LSD has "about the same activity as LSD".
+On the other hand, however, Michael Valentine Smith claimed in his 1981 book Psychedelic Chemistry that 12-hydroxy-LSD has "about the same activity as LSD".

 Presumably 12-hydroxy-LSD acts as an agonist of serotonin and dopamine receptors, as with LSD and other related lysergamides, but its pharmacology has not been studied with modern techniques.